arthurandreev/JavaHealeniumPOC/README.md

 # Intro
 I have come across a machine learning powered library called Healenium that integrates seamlessly with Selemium and solves a major test automation headache of regression tests failling due to small changes in web locators.

 This is a proof of concept project to showcase machine learning capability that can be integrated into a Selenium Java project.
 These capabilities are provided by an open source project called Healenium.
 Healenium is language agnostic and can be used with other languages such as C#.
-I have another demo project which I built with C# and dotnet technologies.
-You can find it in my pinned repositories.
+I have another POC project which I built with C# and dotnet technologies.
+It is called MLPoweredSeleniumDotNetPOC and you can find it in my pinned repositories.

 Below you will find information on how to build and run the project.
 You will also find explanations on key components and code blocks in the project.